yashs98/Memory-Management-Simulator/README.md

 # Memory-Management-Simulator

+For this project, I implemented a simulation of an operating system’s memory manager.
+The simulation will read files representing the process images of various processes, then replay a set of virtual address references to those processes using one of two different replacement strategies.
+The output will be various statistics, including the number of memory accesses, page faults, and free frames remaining in the system.

 /inputs: This contains example inputs for the simulation like the processes, and the simulation input.

 src/flag_parser/flag_parser.h: This contains the FlagOptions struct that contains information about the arguments the user has passed.